tongwu2020/phattacks/README.md

 <img src="Figure/ROA.png" height="130" width="860">

 Examples of the ROA attack on face recognition, using a rectangle of size 100 × 50.

 (a) Left three images.
 Left: the original A. J. Buckley’s image.
 Middle: modified input image (ROA superimposed on the face).
 Right: an image of the predicted individual who is Aaron Tveit with the adversarial input in the middle image.

 (b) Right three images.
 Left: the original Abigail Spencer’s image.
 Middle: modified input image (ROA superimposed on the face).
 Right: an image of the predicted individual who is Aaron Yoo with the adversarial input in the middle image.

+## Defense against Occlusion Attacks (DOA) & Results

+We apply the adversarial training approach for ROA to fine tune the clean model.